jimhigson/oboe.js/writing/main/3_Background.md

 > can handle any protocol/stream that also happens to be written in
 > JavaScript." [@nodeStream]

-In Node i/o is performed through a unified streaming interface regardless of the source.
-The streams follow a publisher-subscriber pattern fitting comfortably with the wider event-driven model.
+In Node I/O is performed using a unified data streaming interface regardless of the source.
+The streams fit comfortably with the wider event-driven model by implementing Node's EventEmitter interface, a generic Observer pattern API.
 Although the abstraction provided by streams is quite a thin layer on top of the host system's socket, it forms a powerful and intuitive interface.
 For many tasks it is preferable to program in a 'plumbing' style by joining